zmwangx/caterpillar/README.md

                         is 'concat_demuxer'); see
                         https://github.com/zmwangx/caterpillar/#notes for
                         details
-  -v, --verbose         increase logging verbosity (can be specified multiple
+  --wipe                wipe all downloaded files (if any) and start over -v, --verbose         increase logging verbosity (can be specified multiple
                         times)
   -q, --quiet           decrease logging verbosity (can be specified multiple